-12. Government assistance
+13. Government assistance

-As part of the Government of Canada's economic response plan to the COVID-19 pandemic, it was declared that companies and organizations would be eligible for the Canada Emergency Wage Subsidy ("CEWS").
+As part of the Government of Canada's Economic Response Plan to the COVID-19 pandemic, it was declared that companies and organizations would be eligible for the Canada Emergency Wage Subsidy ("CEWS").
 This program provides a wage subsidy to eligible employers.
-Management determined that the Foundation was eligible for the CEWS based on the established criteria and applied to receive the subsidy.
-The CEWS claim periods were predefined by the Government of Canada and management determined that the Foundation was eligible for the subsidy related to claim periods between April 12, 2020 to April 10, 2021 (claim periods 2 through 14).
-The Foundation has recognized \$698,998 of government assistance in the excess of revenues over expenses with regards to the CEWS that was related to the current fiscal year.
-Management will continue to assess the Foundation's eligibility for the CEWS as long as the program is being offered by the Government of Canada.
+Management determined that the Foundation was eligible for the CEWS based upon the established criteria and applied to receive the subsidy.
+The CEWS claim periods were predefined by the Government of Canada and management determined that the Foundation was eligible for the subsidy in the amount of \$227,229 (2021 - \$698,998) as it related to the current fiscal year.
+On October 21, 2021 the Government of Canada announced the program was ending with the last claim period covering September 26 to October 23, 2021.